justnada/Crypto-Tracker/README.md

 ## Crypto Tracker
 **Crypto Tracker** is a crypto currency tracker app building with react js.
+Access it in https://cryptotrackerr.vercel.app/

 #### Services
 1. Change the currency (available currency is USD and IDR)